 If you often feel sleepy during the daytime; are irritable without reason; suffer unexplained headaches after a night’s sleep; have difficulty in concentrating; your throat feels sore when you awaken; suffer from diabetes; or have high blood pressure; you should immediately see an otolaryngologist (usually called ear, nose, throat [ENT] specialists in India), a sleep medicine doctor, or a pulmonologist depending on what your general physician (GP) recommends.

 Snoring Is Not Normal — And It Is Serious

 It is important that people begin to realize that snoring is indicative of narrowing of throat muscles, or other obstruction in the pulmonary system during sleep.
 The snorer necessarily suffers from inadequate air floating in the nose and throat as the muscles of the tongue and throat relax during deep sleep.
 Remember that a snorer runs the risk of suffocation.
 Though doctors say that you don’t snore when you are awake; any person suffering from a serious throat or lung infection might suddenly let out a loud rattle while lying down, but not asleep.

-IT CAN PUT A STRAIN ON RELATIONSHIPS: If one of the partners snores, it costs the other one her/his sleep daily.
+If one of the partners snores, it costs the other one her/his sleep daily.
 This might lead to their sleeping in separate rooms, putting their relationship to the test.
 Not only the elderly family members, but young children and adolescents might snore for much the same reasons.